robertsd1072/StoreLayoutApp/README.md

 # Store Layout App

-As of September 3rd, 2021, I work and have worked at a certain department store of a certain company since December of 2020.
+As of September 3rd, 2021, I work and have worked at Target®, a department store in the US, since December of 2020.
 There, my job is to roam the store, locating and collecting various items for guest orders.
 I would get a list of locations in the store in a certain order, and it would be my job to go to each of those locations to collect each item until I had every item.
 In my time there, I have encountered three problems that directly affected the rate at which I could traverse the store and pick each item.

 # Problems

 In order of severity:

  1. In the store's database, some aisles were in a vastly different location from reality.
-	* For example one aisle, D99, was in one corner of the store in the store's system when in reality it was in the opposite corner.
+	* For example one aisle, D99, was in one corner of the store in the store's system when, in reality, it was in the opposite corner.
 Thus, I was directed away from that aisle only to return to that location when I was originally very close.
  2. The starting point of a batch of items is often nowhere near the first location in the batch.
 	 * I often had to traverse the entire store just to get to the first location in the batch, passing many other locations in the process.
  3. The overall path of locations through the store did not make sense to me, and I often manipulated the list to save time.